 - 1 bag (8.5 oz) Sea Salt & Vinegar Kettle Brand Chips, crushed into small pieces

-- 2-1/4 cup scalded whole milk
+- 2-1/4 cups scalded whole milk*

-- 1 cup finely shredded extra sharp cheese
+- 1 cup shredded extra sharp cheese

-- 1 teaspoon fresh chives for garnish
+- 1 tsp minced fresh chives for garnish

 - Using the slicer blade of your food processor to process the potatoes into very thin slices.
 You can also use a mandolin, but a food processer works best for uniformity.

 - In a small bowl, combine flour, salt and pepper.
 Begin layering 1/4 of the potatoes in the buttered skillet.
 Sprinkle the first layer of potatoes with 1/3 of the flour mixture and 1/4 of the crushed potato chips.
 Repeat with 2 more layers of potatoes, flour mixture and potato chips.
 Top with remaining potato slices.
-Dot with butter then pour hot milk over potatoes.
+Dot with remaining butter then pour hot milk over potatoes.